Halls of residence

 All offer holders who make Imperial their firm choice are guaranteed a place in one of our halls of residence for their first year, as long as they are eligible and apply by the deadline.

-We have a wide variety of self-catered accommodation to suit different tastes and budgets, ranging from modern purpose-built halls to converted Victorian town houses – some within walking distance of campus.
-Both single and shared rooms are available, and students also have the choice between en-suite rooms and those with shared bathroom facilities.
-All halls are mixed gender, while all shared rooms are single gender.
+We have a range of self-catered accommodation to suit different tastes and budgets.
+These range from modern purpose-built halls to converted Victorian town houses.
+Some are within walking distance of campus.

 Info on halls of residence